The Vanguard Study: Testing a New Way to Screen For Cancer

 Your participation will help us learn if these tests can help people from all backgrounds find cancer earlier, when it is easier to treat.

 Because we do not know how well these tests will work, it is important that you stay up to date with regular cancer screening tests.
-If you’re not sure what those are, learn more about cancer screenings or talk to your doctor.
+If you’re not sure what those are, please visit Cancer Screening and Prevention to learn more and talk to your doctor.

-Henry Ford Health was selected by the National Cancer Institute to participate in this nationwide study.
+Henry Ford Health is one of these national sites, selected by the National Cancer Institute to help lead this important research in Michigan and beyond.

 Overseeing the study locally from our Henry Ford Health team: